microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/identitygovernance-membershipchangetrigger.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-This is an abstract type that defines what change happens to a user's group membership that triggers the execution conditions of a workflow.
+An abstract type representing the change in group membership that triggers the execution conditions of a workflow for a user.

 Inherits from [microsoft.graph.identityGovernance.workflowExecutionTrigger](../resources/identitygovernance-workflowexecutiontrigger.md).